SharePoint/sp-dev-docs/docs/declarative-customization/view-list-formatting.md

 ### rowFormatter

 Optional element.
 Specifies a JSON object that describes a list row format.
 The schema of this JSON object is identical to the schema of a column format.
 For details on this schema and its capabilities, see [Column Format Detailed syntax reference](column-formatting.md#detailed-syntax-reference).
-Only valid for 'List' and 'Compact List' layouts.

 > [!NOTE]
 > Using the `rowFormatter` property will override anything specified in the `additionalRowClass` property.
 They are mutually exclusive.